-NOTE: Only analog audio sources, including The Bridge IIIP and USB devices, are available to the multizone system.
+Only analog audio sources are available to the multizone system.
 To hear digital devices such as a CD player in Zone 2, follow these steps:

 - In addition to making a digital audio connection, connect the source device's analog audio outputs to the AVR.
-Make a note in Table A5 on page 47 to record which set of analog inputs you used. - 2.
-In the Info menu, scroll down to the Zone 2 Audio setting and select the analog audio input.
+Make a note in Table A5 on page 47 to record which set of analog inputs you used. - In the Info menu, scroll down to the Zone 2 Audio setting and select the analog audio input.
 (Leave the Audio Input From Source set to the digital input.)